United Kingdom

 Introduction

-The United Kingdom has implemented a relatively strong legal framework, despite the Western European trend of poor right to information laws.
-The law’s most notable feature is its strong appeals system, which supplements a simple and free of charge internal appeals process with a relatively effective external system through an administrative oversight body.
-Other positive aspects of the legislation include its broadly reaching scope and its comprehensive sanctioning system of redress vis-à-vis public authorities which seriously fail in their statutory duties to disclose the requested information.
-One major area of improvement, however, is in the law’s exceptions regime, which requires a reconsideration of applicable exceptions and certain augmentative features should be strengthened.
+The United Kingdom has implemented a somewhat robust legal framework as compared to the Western European trend of poor right to information laws, although it remains very average globally.
+Its best feature is its strong appeals system, which supplements a simple and free of charge internal appeals process with a relatively effective external system through an administrative oversight body.
+It is also fairly broad in scope has a good system of sanctions and protections.
+One major weakness, however, is in the law’s regime of exceptions, which of course strikes at the very heart of its systems for transparency.Local Expert: Maurice Frankel

 id | Section | Points | Max score |